Cineversecnvs/smtpEmail/README.md

 Windows:

-Install the .exc file and run the below command- .\smtpEmail -host email-smtp.us-east-1.amazonaws.com -port 587 -username XXXXXXXXXX -password XXXXXXXXXXXXXXXXXXXXXXXXXXXX -from your@gmail.com -to recipient@example.com -subject "Hello from Go!" -body "This email was sent using Go!"
+- Install the smtpEmailWindows.exe file
+- run the below command
+.\smtpEmailWindows.exe -host email-smtp.us-east-1.amazonaws.com -port 587 -username XXXXXXXXXX -password XXXXXXXXXXXXXXXXXXXXXXXXXXXX -from your@gmail.com -to recipient@example.com -subject "Hello from Go!" -body "This email was sent using Go!"
+- You will get this message "Email sent successfully!"
+- Now you can check the receipent mailbox

 Linux:
-Install the linux file and run the below command- ./smtpEmail -host email-smtp.us-east-1.amazonaws.com -port 587 -username XXXXXXXXXX -password XXXXXXXXXXXXXXXXXXXXXXXXXXXX -from your@gmail.com -to recipient@example.com -subject "Hello from Go!" -body "This email was sent using Go!"
+- Install the smtpEmaillinux file
+- run the below command
+./smtpEmail -host email-smtp.us-east-1.amazonaws.com -port 587 -username XXXXXXXXXX -password XXXXXXXXXXXXXXXXXXXXXXXXXXXX -from your@gmail.com -to recipient@example.com -subject "Hello from Go!" -body "This email was sent using Go!"
+- You will get this message "Email sent successfully!"
+- Now you can check the receipent mailbox

 mac:
-Install the mac file and run the below command- ./smtpEmail -host email-smtp.us-east-1.amazonaws.com -port 587 -username XXXXXXXXXX -password XXXXXXXXXXXXXXXXXXXXXXXXXXXX -from your@gmail.com -to recipient@example.com -subject "Hello from Go!" -body "This email was sent using Go!"
+- Install the smtpEmailMac file
+- run the below command
+./smtpEmail -host email-smtp.us-east-1.amazonaws.com -port 587 -username XXXXXXXXXX -password XXXXXXXXXXXXXXXXXXXXXXXXXXXX -from your@gmail.com -to recipient@example.com -subject "Hello from Go!" -body "This email was sent using Go!"
+- You will get this message "Email sent successfully!"
+- Now you can check the receipent mailbox